earlfogel/food/README.md

 If too thick, add a bit more milk.
 Spread quickly before it hardens.

-This makes too much icing for a 9" 2 layer cake, and it's still too sweet.
+This makes too much icing for a 9" 2 layer cake, and it's too sweet.
-Next time try only 1 cup brown sugar.
+Next time try a bit less icing sugar and milk.

 ## Dark Chocolate Icing